qian-nombolo/GuessYourDino/README.md

-# Dino Ipsum API
+# Guess Your Dino

 #### By _Qian Li_ 😊

 #### This is my practice project which demonstrates uses of asynchrony and APIs.
-It use this `dinosaur themed Lorem Ipsum` API for all kinds of dinasours.
+It use this dinosaur themed [ Lorem Ipsum API](https://dinoipsum.com/) for all kinds of dinasours.
 Check it out!

 ## Technologies Used